numba/numba/docs/source/cuda/examples.rst

    :linenos:

 As can be seen above, the kernel successfully divided the first three datapoints from the second three for the first user ID, and a similar pattern is seen througout.
-This example has wide applicability in a business setting and can be used to study many problems around consumer behavior and product interaction.

 .. _cuda_reuse_function: